matthewthomasfripp/wad2/README.md

 ## Implemented Features

 - **Landing and About Us Pages**
-  - Accessible landing page at `localhost:3000`
+  - Accessible landing page
-  - Detailed information on the About Us page at `localhost:3000/about`
+  - Detailed information on the About Us page at `/about`

 - **User Authentication**
   - **Login:** Users can log in with valid credentials